Ex-teacher and TSR staffer Pete Langley (aka The Learn Ranger) pushes through the smoke and mirrors to question the entire basis of our exam system.

-To be successful students need to follow all the key rules of exam technique – providing exactly what is required in the mark scheme, timing every answer perfectly in proportion to its marks and using the exact content that is identified in the specification.
+To be successful, students need to follow all the rules of exam technique – providing exactly what is required in the mark scheme, timing every answer perfectly in proportion to its marks and using the exact content that is identified in the specification.

-And that the most desirable qualities and skills for life and work in 2016 are being untested and ignored in most exams.
+And that the most desirable qualities and skills for life and work are being untested and ignored in most exams.

 Do students always get what they deserve in exams?

-So if you get a generous marker, lucky you, get a meaner marker – things might not be so good.
+If you get a generous marker, lucky you.
+If you get a meaner marker, things might not be so good.